kulabt/SCS1303/README.md

 # SCS1303
-This is a case intoduction
+This is a course intoduction
+Course name: Introduction to the Software Engineering